The best dual dashcams 2025

 Even an entry-level budget front-facing cam will provide footage of the view of what's happening on the road ahead, but rear cameras are important as well.
 This is because rear collisions and events can happen, and you'll have a wider field of view in case you need to search for evidence that needs to be submitted to the police, insurance companies, or any other relevant parties.

-There are all kinds of dual dashcams out there, from some mirror dashcams to high-tech units, and many more.
-They are simply designed to give you as much vision as possible, which should help you, should an accident or witness event happen.
-The top brands such as Nextbase, Road Angel, Thinkware, and Viofo all do a dual setup of some kind to expand their model line-up.
+There are all kinds of dual dashcams out there, from mirror dashcams to high-tech units and many more.
+They are simply designed to give you as much vision as possible, which should help you should an accident or witness event happen.
+The top brands, such as Nextbase, Road Angel, Thinkware, and Viofo, all offer a dual setup to expand their model line-up.

-The best dual dashcams 2024 at a glance
+The best dual dashcams 2025 at a glance:

 The best dual dashcam